 The project will diversify Canada’s export market access for oil to markets in Washington State and northeast Asia (Japan, China, South Korea and Taiwan) and to secondary markets in the United States such as California, Hawaii and Alaska.
 It will also help address an emerging bottleneck in Canada’s pipeline network, which might otherwise drive producers to greater reliance on transportation by rail.

 Related Project Information

 Visit the projects engagement website to view the summary of NRCan’s public consultations on this project.

 Read the summary of NRCan’s online consultations on this project.

 Review of Related Upstream Greenhouse Gas Emissions Estimates

-Read the summary of the Government’s consultations with Indigenous groups.
+Read the summary of the Government’s consultations with Indigenous groups from 2016.